mozex/anthropic-php/README.md

 ### Azure

-In order to use the Azure OpenAI Service, it is necessary to construct the client manually using the factory.
+In order to use the Azure Anthropic Service, it is necessary to construct the client manually using the factory.

 ```php
 $client = Anthropic::factory()